Click here for current wildfire information in Central Oregon including up-to-date conditions and restrictions.

 Spa

-Whether you’re enjoying spring break with the family or a weekend getaway with the squad, pamper yourself with spa services on your next visit to Central Oregon.
-The Japanese-inspired Shibui Spa at FivePine Lodge, for instance, offers massage services, facials, wraps, waxing, and other services at the eastern edge of Sisters.
-A tranquil getaway at Juniper Preserve is another option where seasonal Wellness Retreats are offered along with a spa that features a barrel sauna, spacious treatment rooms and a signature scent.
-And at Sunriver Resort’s Sage Springs Club & Spa, they offer treatments, mani-pedis, and more.
+Pamper yourself with spa services on your next getaway.
+The Japanese-inspired Shibui Spa at FivePine Lodge, for instance, offers massage services, facials, wraps, and other services at the eastern edge of Sisters.
+A tranquil getaway at Juniper Preserve is another popular choice—where seasonal Wellness Retreats are offered along with a spa that features a barrel sauna and spacious treatment rooms.
+And at Sunriver Resort’s Sage Springs Club & Spa, you’ll enjoy treatments, mani-pedis, and more.
 Learn more about health and wellness in Central Oregon.

 A family with two kids walks the river trail along the Deschutes River in the Old Mill District